 You should know that your people aren’t telepathic, and they need you to clearly communicate your plans and the areas in which you feel the current culture is letting you and your team down.
 The first step towards solving this problem is becoming aware of it.
-With keen awareness of the need for effective communication it is now your responsibility to ensure that the key leaders within your team know the vision of cultural change and then help communicate that to the rest of the organization.
+With a keen awareness of the need for effective communication, it is now your responsibility to ensure that the key leaders within your team know the vision of cultural change and then help communicate that to the rest of the organization.

 Focusing on the Negative

 As the leader of your organization, you have a big role in setting the right tone for your company.
 You should be aware of your mood and the type of energy you are spreading to your team.
 If you believe that there are some negative elements in your current culture, walking about moaning about them isn’t going to help solve your problem.

 If you want to be known as a friendly person or a colleague that brings positivity into the workplace, you should start with proactive solutions to fix the main problem instead of complaining about them and spreading negativity in the workplace.
 You should work to eliminate negativity in the workplace before it spreads and takes root within your team.